Charles H. Percy: Murder of Valerie Percy

-After his daughter's death, Percy and his opponent both suspended campaigning for a couple of weeks following Valerie's death.
-He upset Democratic Senator Paul Douglas (a former professor of Percy's at the University of Chicago) with 56 percent of the vote.
+After Valerie's death, Percy and Douglas both suspended campaigning for two weeks.
+In the general election, Percy upset Douglas with 56 percent of the vote.

 After Percy appeared on the television show Face The Nation on January 15, 1967, with the other newly elected Republican Senators, the then President Lyndon Johnson noted privately that he thought Percy would make a fine president if the opportunity should ever arise.

 On December 12, 1967, Senator Percy met with South Vietnamese President Thieu and assured him that "no responsible people in either the Democratic or the Republican Party favored US withdrawal from South Vietnam."

 In 1967, Senator Percy introduced a bill to establish a program to stimulate production of low-cost housing.
 Percy's proposal was the first of its kind to provide home ownership to low-income families, and it received strong support from Republicans in both the House and the Senate, although it ultimately did not pass.
 When asked why he selected housing for his first major legislative proposal, Percy said: "Of all the problems I ran across during three years of campaigning, first for the governorship and then for the Senate, the most appalling in their consequences for the future seemed to be the problems of the declining areas of the city and countryside, the inadequacy of housing."
 Percy voted in favor of the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the U.S. Supreme Court, joined other Rockefeller Republicans in voting against the Supreme Court nominations of Clement Haynsworth and George Harrold Carswell, but did vote for William Rehnquist in 1971.

 When in the Senate less than two years, Percy was mentioned as a Republican hopeful for the 1968 presidential nomination.
 The New York Times columnist James B. Reston referred to him as "the hottest political article in the Republican Party".
 In 1970, Percy spoke about his enjoyment of The Autobiography of Malcolm X, saying "Every white person should read it."